 There was a revival of a more emotional approach to religion during the eighteenth century.
 Methodism laid great emphasis on the personal conversion experience, and similar Evangelical movements took place both within the Church of England and the older dissenting congregations, in reaction against what were seen as dry formal teachings and rote practice.
 While this movement stressed individual spiritual renewal through the experience of personal grace there was also a strong engagement with saving souls and reforming society more generally.
 Their earnestness was found embarrassing, if not obnoxious, by those who took a more conventional attitude towards religion.
 However, the Evangelical movement played an important role in the campaigns for humanitarian reforms, alongside such activities as introducing the expurgated Family Shakspeare.

 There had been a small Roman Catholic population (recusants) in England since the Reformation, subject to significant limitations on their rights.
-Their situation had been somewhat ameliorated in 1778 by the Catholic Relief Act, allowing Catholics to own property, inherit land, and join the army: a strong strain of virulent popular anti-Catholicism led to the Gordon Riots in 1780.
+The restrictions and penalties had always sat more lightly upon wealthy and well-born Catholics.
+The situation had been somewhat ameliorated in 1778 by the Catholic Relief Act, allowing Catholics to own property, inherit land, and join the army: a strong strain of virulent popular anti-Catholicism led to the Gordon Riots in 1780.
 Even so, Catholic clergy became able to operate in a less clandestine fashion.
 Numbers were swelled by French refugees from the anti-Catholicism of the Revolution, and the formation of the United Kingdom of England and Ireland in 1801.
+As a result of the French Revolution some religious orders were permitted to find refuge on British soil; and in spite of a good deal of popular hostility a number of these communities continued to be established.
 However, it took until 1829 for Catholic Emancipation to take place.
-The restrictions and penalties had always sat more lightly upon wealthy and well-born Catholics.
+The Catholic Relief Act, also known as the Catholic Emancipation Act, 1829, repealed the Test Act of 1672 and the remaining penal laws.
+Catholics were subsequently allowed to sit as MPs at Westminster.